kbengine/kbengine/kbe/src/lib/python/Doc/library/asyncio-eventloop.rst

 .. method:: BaseEventLoop.get_debug()

-   Get the debug mode (:class:`bool`) of the event loop, ``False`` by default.
+   Get the debug mode (:class:`bool`) of the event loop.

+   The default value is ``True`` if the environment variable :envvar:`PYTHONASYNCIODEBUG` is set to a non-empty string, ``False`` otherwise.

+   .. versionadded:: 3.4.2

 .. method:: BaseEventLoop.set_debug(enabled: bool)

    Set the debug mode of the event loop.

+   .. versionadded:: 3.4.2

 .. seealso::

-   The :ref:`Develop with asyncio <asyncio-dev>` section.
+   The :ref:`debug mode of asyncio <asyncio-debug-mode>`.

 Server
 ------

-.. class:: AbstractServer
+.. class:: Server

-   Abstract server returned by :func:`BaseEventLoop.create_server`.
+   Server listening on sockets.

+   Object created by the :meth:`BaseEventLoop.create_server` method and the :func:`start_server` function.
+Don't instanciate the class directly.

    .. method:: close()

+      Stop serving: close listening sockets and set the :attr:`sockets` attribute to ``None``.

-      Stop serving.
-This leaves existing connections open.
+      The sockets that represent existing incoming client connections are leaved open.

+      The server is closed asynchonously, use the :meth:`wait_closed` coroutine to wait until the server is closed.

    .. method:: wait_closed()

-      A :ref:`coroutine <coroutine>` to wait until service is closed.
+      Wait until the :meth:`close` method completes.

+      This method is a :ref:`coroutine <coroutine>`.

+   .. attribute:: sockets

+      List of :class:`socket.socket` objects the server is listening to, or ``None`` if the server is closed.

 Handle